8n8/bigwebthing/README.md

 Messages are encrypted and decrypted on users' machines, and can't be read by the server.
 To the server, all messages look like this (Haskell syntax):

 ```
-data Message
+data Message = Message
-    = AcceptInvitation
-        { invitationCode :: Text
+    { author :: PublicSigningKey
-        , publicEncryptionKey :: ByteString
-        , publicSigningKey :: ByteString
+    , recipient :: PublicSigningKey
-        , signature :: ByteString
+    , newKeyOrBody :: NewKeyOrBody
     }

+data NewKeyOrBody
+    = SigningKeyN SigningKey Signature
-    | Message
+    | EncryptedBodyN EncryptedBody Nonce

-        { author :: ByteString -- A public signing key.
-        , recipient :: ByteString
-        , encryptedBody :: ByteString
-        , nonce :: ByteString
-        }
+newtype PublicSigningKey = SigningKey ByteString
+newtype Signature = Signature ByteString
+newtype EncryptedBody = EncryptedBody ByteString
+newtype Nonce = Nonce ByteString
 ```

-he 'encryptedBody' field is an encrypted chunk or new public key, and must be no more than 16KB long.
+The 'EncryptedBody' field is an encrypted chunk or new encryption key or whitelist request, and must be no more than 16KB long.
 In Haskell syntax, it is:

 ```
 data ChunkOrKey
     = EncryptionKeyC ByteString -- The new public key.
-    | SigningKeyC ByteString
+    | WhitelistMe Text -- A code sent by someone who invited me.
     | ProgramChunkC Chunk -- Part of a program.
     | DocumentChunkC Chunk

 data Chunk = Chunk
-    { hashOfWhole :: ByteString -- Cryptographic hash of whole document / program.
+    { hashOfWhole :: Hash -- Cryptographic hash of whole document / program.
     , offset :: Int -- 0 for the first chunk, 1 for the second, etc.
     , finalChunk :: Bool -- True if this is the last chunk of the document / program.
     , chunk :: ByteString
     }

+newtype Hash = Hash ByteString
 ```

 A document is: